guardian/csnx/docs/source/contributing.md

 ### Documentation

-- Source uses [storybook](https://guardian.github.io/csnx) for its API documentation as well as for visual regression testing.
+- Source uses [Storybook](https://guardian.github.io/csnx) for its API documentation as well as for visual regression testing.

 ### Testing

-- Ensure you test your changes against our [accessibility testing guide](./pull-request-template.md#accessibility).
+- Ensure you test your changes against our accessibility testing guide (see 'Raising a pull request' below).
-- Ensure your component works against the following browsers (you can [ask for access to Browserstack](mailto:divx@theguardian.com?subject=Browserstack)):
+- Ensure your component works against the following browsers (you can [ask for access to Browserstack Live](mailto:divx@theguardian.com?subject=Browserstack)):
   - **Chrome 77+**
   - **Firefox 68+**
   - **Edge 17+**